alan-turing-institute/TTW-Practitioners-Hub/README.md

 - [x] Recruitment
   - [x] Research Project Manager
   - [x] Senior Research Associate
-- [x] Create a primer document to share with invite organisations
+- [x] Create a primer document to share with invited organisations
 - [x] Invite five organisations from different sectors
-- [x] Align timeline with the BridgeAI project
+- [x] Align the timeline with the BridgeAI project
-- [ ] Work with teh Skills and Digital Catapult to put together a timeline
+- [ ] Work with the Skills and Digital Catapult to put together a timeline
 - [ ] Create a full 6 months timeline for the cohort members
 - [ ] Identify internal stakeholders and where they will engage
 - [ ] Get 2-3 alumni org from Digital Catapult to work in the first cohort